-- 1. Visit www.canadianproduction.com to familiarize yourself with the safety information available, (AMPTP and Actsafe Safety Bulletins, Tool Box Talks, etc.) and read the Production Safety Manual.
+- Visit www.safetyontheset.com to familiarize yourself with the safety information available, (AMPTP and Actsafe Safety Bulletins, Safety Talk/Tool Box Talks, etc.) and read the Production Safety Manual.
 (You will receive a copy of the Safety Manual at your Safety Orientation.) - 2.
 Review the General Safety Guidelines for Production and sign the acknowledgment form. - 3.
 Attend the DGA General Safety Awareness presentation (strongly recommended.) - 4.
 Please allow about 30 minutes before the start of your first Production Meeting for the Production Safety Representative to give the Safety Orientation to Department Heads.